Adroiti/docs-for-code-review-tools/checkstyle-PackageAnnotation.md

-Pattern: Package annotations not in `package-info.java` file
+Pattern: Package annotation not in `package-info.java` file

 Issue: -